timed presentation related wl_surface requests

 invalid flag

-Fatal presentation errors
+fatal presentation errors

 These fatal protocol errors may be emitted in response to illegal presentation requests.

-Presentation time feedback event
+presentation time feedback event

 A presentation_feedback object returns an indication that a wl_surface content update has become visible to the user.
 One object corresponds to one content update submission (wl_surface.commit).
 There are two possible outcomes: the content update is presented to the user, and a presentation timestamp delivered; or, the user did not see the content update because it was superseded or its surface destroyed, and the content update is discarded.